elemental/Elemental/src/core/dist_matrix/README.md

 ### `src/core/dist_matrix`

-This folder contains the source code for the various partial specializations of the `DistMatrix` class.
+This folder contains the source code for the various partial specializations of the `DistMatrix` class; please see `include/elemental/core/dist_matrix` for the corresponding header-level prototypes.
 Each specialization involves choosing a sensical pairing of distributions for the rows and columns of the matrix:

 -  `CIRC`/"o": Only give the data to a single process
 -  `STAR`/"\*": Give the data to every process